 Sport Science Review

 Bice, Matthew R.; Ball, James W.; Parry, Thomas; and Adkins, Megan, "Retrospective Evaluation of High School Primary Physical Activities and Adulthood Physical Activity Need Satisfaction" (2016).
-Health, Physical Education, Recreation, and Athletics Faculty Publications.
+Health Sciences and Physical Education Faculty Publications.
 4.